Initialize Firebase

 Try signing in a user with the FirebaseApp.firebaseAuth?.signInWithEmailAndPassword() authentication method, passing in required arguments.
 If login is successful, a return user's credential userCredential is returned.

-Using the environment variables to initialize Firebase currently works for Flutter web, other methods work for mobile.
+Using the environment variables to initialize Firebase currently works on backend and frontend (all platforms).

-Firebase can be initialized using service account with key impersonation method.
-To use this method you'll first get your service account email.
+Firebase can be initialized using various service account methods.
+To use any of these methods you'll first get your service account email.

 To get your service account email, use the Google cloud console link: